Proof-of-Social-Capital: A Consensus Protocol Replacing Stake for Social Capital

-Ethereum’s use of Randao for on-chain randomness enables deterministic prediction of validator assignments within an epoch~\cite{LeastAuthority2018Eth2Audit,whisk}.
-As randomness is derived from BLS-signed data and publicly known ahead of time, attackers can identify consensus nodes and launch DoS attacks on upcoming leaders, preventing them from proposing blocks and leading to penalties.
-A mitigating solution is Whisk-SSLE~\cite{whisk}, a privacy-preserving leader election scheme that obfuscates proposer identities using anonymous registration and only reveals the leader at the time of block proposal, significantly reducing DoS feasibility.
-Our design is compatible with Whisk-SSLE.

-\subsubsection{\textbf{Off-chain Attacks on Social Capital.}}
+\subsubsection{\textbf{Off-chain Attacks on Social Capital}}

-Content creators may exert off-chain influence over users via social coercion, financial dependency, or even intimidation.
-These non-explicit mechanisms can manipulate endorsements without direct transactions.
-For example: \begin{compactitem} \item \textbf{Social pressure:} Users may feel compelled to support creators to avoid ostracism or to gain social standing. \item \textbf{Economic dependence:} Access to exclusive resources or communities may be conditional on endorsement. \item \textbf{Threats:} In cases where users reveal their identity, threats or harassment could coerce behavior. \end{compactitem} However, such off-chain behavior remains undetectable on-chain.
+Content creators may exert off-chain influence over users via different non-explicit mechanisms that can manipulate endorsements without direct transactions.
+For example: \begin{compactitem} \item \textbf{Social pressure:} Users may feel compelled to support creators to avoid FOMO or to gain social standing. \item \textbf{Threats:} In cases where users reveal their identity, threats or harassment could coerce unwanted behavior. \end{compactitem} Such off-chain behavior remains undetectable on-chain.
 However, a countermeasure might already exist within the system, stemming from the underlying nature of social media: re-assigning passive social capital.
 We propose a system where an endorsement can be moved to a different creator, as the user could reassign their social capital away from the briber upon receiving a reward or when the coercive threat subsides.
 This turns potential plutocratic dominance from a one-time investment (in a monetary system) to a continuous expense due to the trivial reassignment of social capital.